In-memory database provider Redis Labs raises $44M

 Anyone can host their open-source version, but the enterprise tier offers companies the option of handling their databases in the cloud.
 That obviously offers benefits for companies that are looking to use the technology but have to devote resources elsewhere.

 It’s a model that’s spawned a few successful companies, like Docker and Cloudera.
-The latter went public, initially popping around 20% though it’s had a middling time in the past month or so.
+The latter went public, initially popping around 20 percent, though it’s had a middling time in the past month or so.
 The former is said to be raising financing at a $1.3 billion valuation, according to Bloomberg.

 Redis Labs has raised $86 million in financing to date.